prep and serving icon.Prep & Serving

 Beef Dry Rub Recipe

+For a beef rib recipe, we’ll use an example 4:3:2:1 ratio.
 This will be 4 parts salt, 3 parts black pepper, and 2 parts sugar content.

 The final ‘1’ part can be made up of any other spices and seasonings you desire, that can be picked from the below section of ‘best seasonings for beef.’
 You can pick just one, or a multitude of different ingredients.
-You just have to make sure if they add up to 1 part in total.
+You just have to make sure they add up to 1 part in total.

 For example, if we are speaking in tablespoons, this is equal to 3 teaspoons.
 So we could add 1 teaspoon each of onion, garlic, and chili powder, to make up the total ‘1 part’ in tablespoons.